ScaleIT-Org/sapp-production-reporter/README.md

 ## Usage (Docker)

-This skeleton uses a multi stage build in order to create a very small production ready image.
+This app uses a multi stage build in order to create a very small production ready image.
 This results in an image size of about 70MB compared to the 300+MB size of the build image.

 Docker Compose: